About

 Sara Goldsby

-A native of Wyoming, Sara Goldsby was confirmed as Director of DAODAS by the South Carolina Senate on February 8, 2018, after being appointed Acting Director by Governor Nikki Haley in August 2016, then nominated as Director by Governor Henry McMaster in May 2017.
+A native of Wyoming, Sara Goldsby was confirmed as Director of DAODAS (the predecessor agency of the BHDD Office of Substance Use Services) by the South Carolina Senate on February 8, 2018, after being appointed Acting Director by Governor Nikki Haley in August 2016, then nominated as Director by Governor Henry McMaster in May 2017.